Deciding to start a blog comes with a lot of decisions to make. One such decision: What’s the best blogging platform should I use?

-- You don’t technically own your blog, which means you have little control over advertising revenue.
+- You do not technically own your blog, which means you have little control over advertising revenue.
 It also means WordPress can suspend your site at any time.

 - Your site comes with .wordpress in the domain.

 Since Blogger is owned by Google, you’ll have access to Google tools like AdSense, Analytics, etc. However, Blogger is not nearly as flexible as WordPress.org.
 This platform is great for hobby bloggers and brand builders who don’t want to invest any money but may want to make some money through ads.
-Since it’s easy to use, it’s also a great platform for beginner bloggers just learning the ropes.
+Since it is easy to use, it is also a great platform for beginner bloggers just learning the ropes.

 - Completely free and easy to use.